azhuoinfogs/gs/readme.txt

-git is free gsgit is my own
+git is free gsgit is my own git is freesoftware